-Maintaining private records of patients is a heavy responsibility.
+Dental clinic compliance with PIA dental regulatory statutes in Alberta can be challenging.
+Maintaining private records of dental patients is a heavy responsibility,

-The appropriate collection, use, and disclosure of confidential information are critical to maintaining privacy for those that choose to trust in your practice, which demands from you a strong cybersecurity strategy.
+The appropriate collection, use, and disclosure of confidential information are critical to maintaining privacy for the patients who choose to place trust in your practice.
+A strong emphasis on data security is necessary to maintain that trust.

-Establishing security practices is an obvious step for custodians such as dentists, but many do not realize that they have to prove their digital infrastructure is secure with a Privacy Impact Assessment.
+Data custodians such as dentists are required to prove their digital infrastructure is secure with a Privacy Impact Assessment (PIA).

 What is a Privacy Impact Assessment?

-A Privacy Impact Assessment (PIA) is an audit of your internal processes that defines how you identify and mitigate cybersecurity risks.
+A dental PIA is an audit of your internal processes within your dental clinic that defines how you identify and mitigate cybersecurity risks.

-Developing PIAs can be intimidating, but to remain in compliance with Alberta’s Health Information Act, private dental practices do not have the choice.
+Developing your PIA might seem intimidating, but to remain in compliance with Alberta’s Health Information Act, private dental practices do not have a choice.

 Luckily, there are many resources available to assist in creating and filing a PIA.

-By creating awareness of the risks that exist, this also puts you one step ahead of potential hackers who may make malicious attempts at gaining access to your confidential servers.
+Creating awareness of the risks that exist puts you one step ahead of potential hackers who may make malicious attempts at gaining access to your confidential servers.